Dinis34/Fallbound/docs/README.md

 ### KNOWN CODE SMELLS
 Throughout the development process and after a re-analysis of our code, we identified some code smells that could be improved:

 - **God Class**: The [Scene](../src/main/java/Fallbound/Model/Game/Scene.java) class handles numerous responsibilities, including player management, bullet movement, collision detection, enemy spawning, and platform generation.
-In hindsight, this centralization of logic makes the class overly complex and harder to maintain, and could probably be fixed with some more time by breaking it down into smaller classes.
+In hindsight, this centralization of logic makes the class overly complex and harder to maintain, and could probably be fixed with some more time by breaking it down into smaller classes, like we did for [Collectable Factory](../src/main/java/Fallbound/Model/Game/Elements/Collectibles/CollectibleFactory.java).
 - **Duplicate Code**: There is some duplicated logic, such as the handling of key events in [PlayerController](../src/main/java/Fallbound/Controller/Game/Elements/PlayerController.java) and [SceneController](../src/main/java/Fallbound/Controller/Game/SceneController.java).
 In retrospective, this could be refactored into a common utility or base class.
 - **Lengthy switch statements**: Big switch statements in the [State](../src/main/java/Fallbound/State/State.java) and [SoundController](../src/main/java/Fallbound/Controller/Sound/SoundController.java) classes manage application states and sound behaviors, respectively.
 While justified by their responsibilities, this could be improved by using polymorphism to delegate behavior to specialized classes.